 04/04/1873 – Dundee Courier – Reference to Mr Thomas Duncan, Brighton Brick and Tile Works being on the board of the Cupar (Landward) Education Board.

-12/06/1873 – Fife Herald – Reduction the Hours of Labour.— The employe’s of James Mill, Cupar Muir brick and tile works (numbering upwards of fifty hands), waited upon their employer the other day and asked reduction of their working hours from 57 to 51 hours per week, without any reduction of pay.
+12/06/1873 – Fife Herald – Reduction of the hours of labour.
+The employees of James Mill, Cupar Muir Brick and Tile Works (numbering upwards of fifty hands) waited upon their employer the other day and asked reduction of their working hours from 57 to 51 hours per week, without any reduction of pay.
 The workmen at Brighton Tile Works (Messrs Duncan & Son) also made like demand, and in both cases, the request was granted.

 31/08/1878 – Dundee Courier – Labourers – wanted immediately, a few labourers.
 Apply to the manager, Brighton Brick and Tile Works, Cupar.